Coordination Event Detection and Initiator Identification in Time Series Data: Methods

 This function measures the extent of warping between two time series.
-For time series which cannot be warped one-onto-the-other, $\mathrm{s}(P_{U,Q}) \approx 0$.
-When $\mathrm{s}(P_{U,Q})$ is positive, $U$ follows $Q$, as shown in Figure \ref{fig:trajectoryCorrelation} and when negative, $Q$ follows $U$.
-This function is bounded by [-1, 1].
+If time series cannot be shifted one-onto-the-other with a consistent positive or negative sign, $|\mathrm{s}(P_{U,Q})| \approx 0$, then there is no following relation between $U$ and $Q$.
+When $\mathrm{s}(P_{U,Q})$ is positive, $Q$ \emph{follows} $U$, otherwise, $U$ \emph{follows} $Q$.
+In Fig.~\ref{fig:FollReCorr}, $\mathrm{s}(P_{U,Q}) \approx -3$.